 *The general text in this webpage contains standard syllabi statements from previous semesters.
-For Fall 2020 specific statements, please refer to the Fall 2020 PDF listed below.
+For J-Term and Spring 2021 specific statements, please refer to the documents listed below.

 The course syllabus functions as a contract between students and faculty.
 In addition to providing a map to the content and assignments for the course, the syllabus is the place to identify issues that may arise in the course of the term as well as to provide students with information about resources that can contribute to their success.
 Discussing these procedures and resources with your students at the beginning of the semester and including them on the syllabus are both preventative ways of addressing issues and assisting your students at the outset.

 Please consider either adding this information to your syllabi, Sakai sites, and/or help students otherwise know of the existence of these offices and resources.

 Note: For easy reference, suggested syllabi statements are presented below in italics.

 Best wishes for a successful semester!

 Scroll down to review all suggested syllabi statements or use the menu below to select a specific section.

 Include your email address (PLU only), office hours, office location, and PLU phone extension.